 Moreover, the added revenue — padded by price hikes that increased Humira's price to Medicare by 41% between 2016 and 2020 — enabled AbbVie to spend money on deals, research and development to replace Humira.

-Most notably, AbbVie paid $63 billion to acquire Allergan and its blockbuster product Botox, which last year earned almost $5 billion.
+Most notably, AbbVie paid $63 billion to acquire Allergan and its blockbuster product Botox, which in 2021 earned almost $5 billion.
 Other deals have been less successful, such as the $5.8 billion takeout of Stemcentrx for an experimental lung cancer drug that ultimately failed.

 Humira's extended patent protection also gave AbbVie time to launch two new immune disease drugs, Skyrizi and Rinvoq, which it believes will make up for lost Humira revenue.